Cycling shoes have become so popular that you’ll see plenty of cyclists at the gym, on the bike path, and the road wearing them, but what are they?

 Indeed, road cleats are not compatible with MTB pedals and vice versa.
 Likewise, cleats from the manufacturers’ Giro will not be compatible with Shimano pedals, each brand having its system.

 The reality is that although you can ride a bicycle with any footwear.
-If you are looking to become a good cyclist, the ideal is to look for suitable shoes.
-These shoes tend to improve your performance, provide comfort and safety while pedaling.
+If you are looking to become a good cyclist, the idea is to look for suitable shoes.
+These shoes tend to improve your performance and provide comfort and safety while pedaling.